-System Verification and Power Electronics Testing: Task Group 11
+Balance of System and Power Electronics Testing: Task Group 11

-Task Group 11’s system verification work aims to develop a comprehensive system for certification of photovoltaic (PV) systems, verifying appropriate design, installation, and operation methods.
+Task Group 11’s system verification work aims to develop a comprehensive system for certification of photovoltaic (PV) systems and components, including verifying appropriate design, installation, and operation methods.

-Task Group 11 has recently focused mainly on power electronics.
+Task Group 11 has recently focused mainly on power conversion electronics (PCE), with focus on PV inverters.
 The interests of the participants (largely manufacturers, test labs, and product customers) have defined the subgroup’s scope:

 Elucidating failure mechanisms at the materials science level

-Cataloging results from field to understand the stresses under which devices fail
+Cataloging results from the field to understand the stresses under which devices fail

-Designing appropriate tests for specific failure mechanisms seen in the field because the stresses and levels in the International Electrotechnical Commission’s (IEC’s) design validation standards for balance-of-system (BOS) components, IEC 62093:2005, are regarded as not having sufficient physical basis and are not currently employed by solar BOS manufacturers
+Designing appropriate tests for specific failure mechanisms seen in the field because the stresses and levels in current IEC tests for balance-of-system (BOS) components are regarded as not having sufficient physical basis and are not currently employed by solar BOS manufacturers

 Comparing and contrasting test protocols in existence.
-While design verification and validation tests are usually the manufacturer’s domain, consensus is lacking on third-party verification tests (e.g., IEC, TUV-Rheinland 2PfG reliability and safety standards of AC/DC components, Sunspec 4C, emerging American National Standards Institute standards, materials durability, insulation, communication protocols, etc.).
+While design verification and validation tests are usually the manufacturer’s domain, consensus is lacking on third-party verification tests (e.g., IEC, TUV-Rheinland 2PfG reliability and safety standards of AC/DC components, Sunspec 4C, materials durability, insulation, communication protocols, etc.).

 Collecting data and information from related products that can clarify the durability of PV electronics products